jmmoore/jmmoore.github.io/_posts/2020-11-16-Capsule-Reviews.md

 This is the third time through *Running* for me.
 Every time, this book has had a powerful impact on me.
 Not quite powerful enough to get me to *actually start running* but that's neither here nor there.

 Murakami connects his running practice to his writing practice, and expounds upon the connection to the rest of his life and to his career.
 Of particular note is the concept of *the void*, a flow-like state that Murakami attains during a run, a place where thoughts fall away and the only thing that exists is the next step.

-The end of the book discusses his competitive nature and grappling with being past his perceived peak as a runner.
+Later chapters detail the author running to the actual Marathon in Greece and a chapter on changes to his competitiveness as he ages.
+This grappling with the passage of time and the decline that comes with age provides a view into Murakami's internal philosophy and an admirable example for anyone to follow.

 I understand why this book might not land with some people.
 Those expecting a running book get a memoir, those who are looking for a book about writing get all this running junk.

-For me, it's an examination of the integration of physical practice and creative practice, how discipline can reinforce discipline.
-I loved it.
+For me, it's an examination of the integration of physical practice and creative practice.
+I love it and will return to it over and over through the years.

 ### *Steal Like an Artist* by Austin Kleon

 *Steal Like an Artist* is a kick in the pants creatively.
 It's brief, urgent, and vital.
 I return to it often for inspiration and a reminder of what being on fire feels like.

 Austin exhorts us to find common threads between our different inspirations, to mix and match and try their styles on for ourselves.
 The section that struck me most was about switching between physical and analog.
 Write longhand, edit on a computer, that sort of thing.

 If you're in Wichita reading this, I have an unmarked copy that you are welcome to.
 First come, first served.

 ### *Extreme Ownership* by Jocko Willink and Leif Babin

 I read this for the first time last year, but reread it with a company book club.
-On reread, I found that I liked it significantly less than the first time.
-The military anecdotes didn't land with me at all, even when the business advice did.
-If you love SEALs and stories about solving problems in the battlefield mixed in with your professional development, this is fully in your wheelhouse.
+On a second read, I didn't like it at all.
+The military anecdotes didn't land with me even when the business advice did.

+If want your professional development mixed with Navy SEALs and stories about solving problems in the battlefield, this is fully in your wheelhouse.
 Otherwise, an easy pass.

 ### *Turning Pro* by Steven Pressfield